alibaba/hooks/packages/use-request/index.en-US.md

 }, [userId]);
 ```

-`refreshDeps` is a syntactic sugar that makes it easier for you to implement the above functions.
+`refreshDeps` is an equivalent yet easy way to implement the above function.
 When `refreshDeps` changes, the service will be re-executed using the previous params.

 <code src="./demo/demo12.tsx" />